Wolf-dot/cybersec-blog-1/posts/sixthpostdraft.md

 - s: Older versions of Tcpdump cut-off packets to 68 or 96 bytes.
 The ‘-s’ option is used for capturing packets with full length.
 - i: Selects the interface to listen on.
 - w: Saves the raw packets captured to a file instead of displaying them on the terminal.
+- v: Verbose output.
+The more v's you use the more information will be shown in the terminal.

 In the other Victim terminal let's ping the reverse-proxy and visit main reverse-proxy page: